 Understanding Relationship Churning

 Ever been stuck in that cycle of breaking up and making up, only to break up again a few months later?
-Therapists call this ‘on-again, off-again pattern‘ – that cycle that so many of us experience, especially in our twenties and early thirties.
+This on-again, off-again pattern often goes hand in hand with relationship doubt, especially in your twenties and early thirties.

 While some couples do eventually find stable ground after a period of churning, this pattern usually comes with some real challenges: